Only God Forgives

-Only God Forgives opened at the 2013 Cannes Film Festival to polarized reviews.
-Most of the criticism focused on the screenplay and characterization, while praise was directed towards the visuals and soundtrack.
+Only God Forgives was released at the 2013 Cannes Film Festival to polarized reviews from critics who praised its soundtrack, action sequences and Refn's traditional style, but was heavily criticised for its screenwriting and characterization.

 Plot

-Brothers Julian and Billy, American expatriates, run a Muay Thai boxing club in Bangkok, Thailand, as a front for drug dealing.
-One night, Billy goes looking for sex.
-He visits a brothel, saying he wants a fourteen-year-old girl but the brothel-keeper refuses.
-Billy asks if the brothel-master has a daughter and when told that he has, Billy says to bring her in.
-After the brothel-master refuses, Billy attacks him with a wine bottle, and breaks into the room where the prostitutes are on display, attacking one of them.
-At another location, he later rapes and kills an underage prostitute and is cornered by Thai police.
-Chang, the vigilante-like police lieutenant, brings the girl's father Choi to identify his daughter's body and allows Choi to beat Billy to death.
-Julian, the quiet brother, likes to be tied up while watching his favorite prostitute, Mai, masturbate.
+Julian and Billy are brothers and American expatriates, who run a Muay Thai boxing club in Bangkok as a front for drug dealing.
+One night, Billy goes looking for sex and visits a brothel, saying he wants a 14-year-old girl, but the brothel-keeper refuses.
+Enraged, Billy attacks him with a wine bottle and breaks into the room where the prostitutes are on display and attacks one of them.
+At another location, Billy later assaults and kills an underage prostitute where he is cornered by Thai police.
+Chang, who is a vigilante-type police lieutenant, brings the girl's father Choi to identify his daughter's body and allows Choi to beat Billy to death.
 Chang later severs Choi's right forearm with his sword for allowing his daughter to be a prostitute.
-During a session with Mai, Julian has a vision of his hand being cut off by Chang in a dark room.

-Upon discovering his brother's murder, Julian and his crew confront Choi, but Julian spares his life.
-Crystal, the brothers' mother, arrives in Bangkok and demands that he kill the man responsible for Billy's death.
+Upon discovering Billy's death, Julian and his crew confront Choi, but Julian spares his life after hearing his version of the facts.
+Meantime, Julian and Billy's mother, Crystal, arrives in Bangkok and demands that he kill the man responsible for Billy's death.
 Julian refuses, believing Choi's revenge was justified.
-After having Choi killed, Crystal learns of Chang's involvement.
-She meets with Byron, a rival drug dealer, and offers to cut him into her drug operation in exchange for a hit on Chang.

-Chang investigates Choi's murder and concludes Julian isn't the killer.
-That evening, Julian brings Mai, posing as his girlfriend, to meet Crystal at a restaurant.
-Crystal discovers the ruse, insults Mai and demeans Julian, pronouncing him sexually inferior to Billy and saying that Billy was everything that Julian isn't.
-Julian accepts Crystal's verbal abuse.
-After the dinner, when Mai asks why he lets her behave that way, Julian tells her "She's my mother."
-He tells her she can keep the dress he bought for her to wear to the dinner but she refuses it.
-Julian becomes angry and tells her to take the dress off.
-She does so, stripping to her underwear and holding the dress out to Julian.
+After having Choi killed, Crystal learns of Chang's involvement, where she meets with a rival drug dealer named Byron and offers to cut him into her drug operation in exchange for a hit on Chang.
+Chang investigates Choi's murder and concludes Julian is not the killer.
+That evening, Julian brings Mai, a prostitute, as his girlfriend to meet Crystal at a restaurant.
+However, Crystal discovers the ruse, where she insults Mai and demeans Julian.